invertedv/describe/README.md

     describe -t bk.loan -d figs/png -markdown figs.md

 Creates a markdown file, figs.md, in the current working directory with the images in figs/png.

+    describe -q 'select ltv, cltv from bk.loan' -xy -show

+produces a cross plot of cltv (y-axis) vs ltv (x-axis) in the default browser

 #### Images